yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 > DMA helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.
 To learn more, read the [Data Migration Assistant documentation](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current).

-### Task 1: Configure the TailspinToys database on the SqlServer2008 VM
+### Task 1: Configure the WWI TailspinToys database on the SqlServer2008 VM

-In this task, you do some configuration the `TailspinToys` database on the SQL Server 2008 R2 instance to prepare it for migration.
+In this task, you do some configuration the WWI `TailspinToys` database on the SQL Server 2008 R2 instance to prepare it for migration.

 1. Navigate to the [Azure portal](https://portal.azure.com) and select **Resource groups** from the Azure services list.